 Where Anonymous Meetings Work

-12 step meetings to some degree provide the function of trauma reprocessing (shares), re-socialisation (group meetings), mentorship (sponsors) cognitive behaviour change (repetition of meetings) that challenge a conscious self-awareness and provides an anonymous and “safe” platform that is effectively free.
+The 12 step recovery is important to many in the respect that it serves the function as a spiritual guide and support system in the absence of guides and support systems.
+12 step meetings to some degree provide the function of trauma reprocessing (shares), re-socialisation (group meetings), mentorship (sponsors) cognitive behaviour change (repetition of meetings) that challenge a conscious self-awareness and provide a “safe” (anonymous) platform that is effectively free and readily available.

-For the last 80 years, the same spiritual programme (with some alterations) has been in effect throughout the world.
+For the last 80 years, the same spiritual programme (with some minor alterations) has been in effect throughout the world.

 A survey conducted by AA in 2014 showed that: